Updated 02/2019 | Download PDF

 4. AMPUTATION COSTS

-Paying for an amputation can place a large burden on the patient.
-For people with a unilateral lower-limb amputation, the two-year healthcare costs, including initial hospitalization, inpatient rehabilitation, outpatient physical therapy, and purchase and maintenance of a prosthetic device, is estimated to be $91,106.
-The lifetime healthcare cost for people with a unilateral lower-limb amputation is estimated to be more than $500,000 (6).
+For persons with a unilateral lower-extremity amputation, the two year healthcare costs, including initial hospitalization, inpatient rehabilitation, outpatient physical therapy, and purchase and maintenance of a prosthetic device, is estimated to be $91,106.
+The lifetime healthcare cost for persons with a unilateral lower extremity amputation is estimated to be more than $500,000 (6).
 It is anticipated that these healthcare costs would be higher for a person with a proximal amputation level and bilateral amputation status, due to higher prosthetic costs.

 It is not the intention of the Amputee Coalition to provide specific medical or legal advice but rather to provide consumers with information to better understand their health and healthcare issues.
 The Amputee Coalition does not endorse any specific treatment, technology, company, service or device.
 Consumers are urged to consult with their healthcare providers for specific medical advice or before making any purchasing decisions involving their care.